-The NCD and Mental Health Catalytic Fund will be guided by the following principles:
+The Health4Life Fund will be guided by the following principles:

 - Funds and activities are used to catalyze sustainable country responses and not to replace them.
-Activities must therefore be clearly linked to longer-term sustainable plans. - Activities are country-led, and are clearly aligned with government and UN agency strategies and plans, as well as UN sustainable development cooperation frameworks, including COVID-19 SERPs. - Action is aligning to the 2030 Agenda for Sustainable Development and NCD-related SDGs, including commitments in the 2011 UNGA Political Declaration on NCDs, 2014 Outcome Document, 2018 Political Declaration, and 2019 Political Declaration on UHC. - The need for whole-of-government and whole-of-society approaches to achieve NCD and mental health outcomes and address wider social and economic determinants of health.
+Activities must therefore be clearly linked to longer-term sustainable plans. - Activities are country-led, and are clearly aligned with government and UN agency strategies and plans, as well as UN sustainable development cooperation frameworks, including COVID-19 SERPs. - Action is aligning to the 2030 Agenda for Sustainable Development and NCD-related SDGs, including commitments in the 2011 UNGA Political Declaration on NCDs, 2014 Outcome Document, 2018 Political Declaration,87 and 2019 Political Declaration on UHC. - The need for whole-of-government and whole-of-society approaches to achieve NCD and mental health outcomes and address wider social and economic determinants of health. - Full use of institutional mandates, strengths and value-added activities across the Health4Life Fund partners without duplication, utilizing existing standards and initiatives, knowledge platforms, groups, panels, networks and lessons learned. - Alignment with international human rights standards and ensuring that a gender and equity lens is applied in all work executed by the implementing partners and countries. - Use of existing data and supporting the generation of data, where possible, to monitor progress and impact as part of this there will be a commitment to an independent evaluation of the fund with in the first 5 years of its existence.

-&lt;sup>87 See Annex 7 for new commitments that Member States made in the 2018 political declaration.
+87 See Annex 7 for new commitments that Member States made in the 2018 political declaration.